 Rehoming or Surrendering a Pet

-The Humane Society of North Texas (HSNT) is here to help owners rehome or surrender their pets.
-We will help each family work through the best options for their furbaby.
-Below are the most common recommended steps for each pet.
+The Humane Society of North Texas (HSNT) is here to help each family work through the best options for their pet(s), including rehoming and surrendering.
+Below are the most common recommended steps.

 Before surrendering your pet to any shelter: